-Tighten the fuel filter cap by rotating it clockwise until the filter cap O-ring makes contact with the fuel module.
-Then tighten the filter cap to 30 lb-ft (40 N·m) as specified on the filter cap.
+- Tighten the fuel filter cap by rotating it clockwise until the filter cap O-ring makes contact with the fuel module.
+Then tighten the filter cap to 30 lb-ft (40 N·m) as specified on the filter cap. - If installing a new fuel filter on a PX-7, loosen the fuel priming pump knob by rotating it counter-clockwise.